youyanggu/covid19_projections/estimating-true-infections.md

 where `a`, `b`, `c` are unknown constants.

-Through some basic machine learning and trial & error, we found that the following square root approximation function works well:
+Through some basic curve fitting and trial & error, we found that the following square root approximation function works well:

 `prevalence-ratio = 16 * (positivity-rate)^(0.5) + 2.5`